Jordan–Hare Stadium: The Iron Bowl Comes Home

 As Auburn became more accessible and the stadium expanded in capacity, the Tigers gradually moved their more important games to Jordan–Hare.
+Georgia Tech first came to the Plains in 1970, while Tennessee came to Auburn for the first time in 1974.
 By the 1980s, Alabama was Auburn's last major rival to have never played a true road game in Auburn.
 The yearly Iron Bowl clash between Alabama and Auburn had been played at Legion Field since it was renewed on a permanent basis in 1948.
 Initially, it made sense to play the Iron Bowl at Legion Field.
 Well into the 1970s, neither Jordan-Hare nor Alabama's Bryant-Denny Stadium had nearly enough seats to accommodate the crowds attending the game.
 At its height, Legion Field seated over 20,000 more people than Jordan-Hare.

 From the 1970s onward, however, Auburn fans increasingly felt chagrin at facing Alabama in Birmingham, particularly after the 1980s expansions allowed Jordan-Hare's capacity to eclipse that of Legion Field by over 2,000 seats.
-To many Auburn fans, Legion Field was not a true neutral site.
+Iron Bowl tickets were split evenly between the two teams, with Auburn as the nominal home team in odd-numbered years.
+Despite this, many Auburn fans did not consider Legion Field a true neutral site.
 It had long been associated with Alabama football, even though Auburn played some home games there well into the 1970s.
 Indeed, until the 1980s, most of Alabama's "home" football history took place in Birmingham, which was only 45 minutes east of Alabama's campus in Tuscaloosa.

 A military flyover of the stadium prior to a 2021 game.